Renter energy disclosure

 Rental property lookup

-You'll need the unit count, square footage, and number of bedrooms at the property to create the energy use reports in the portals.
-You can use the City's Rental Property Lookup tool to easily find this information in our records.
+You'll need the unit count, square footage and number of bedrooms at the property to create the energy use reports in the portals.

 Electricity cost reports